mParticle/docs/src/pages/integrations/remerge/audience/index.md

 title: Audience
 ---

+Re-engage your user base with app retargeting.
+[Remerge](https://www.remerge.io) is a secure, efficient and scalable solution to increase retention and boost user lifetime value.
 Remerge is a leading provider of app retargeting and audience management.
 The Remerge platform offers an efficient and scalable solution by streamlining complex and manual processes with technology - and without needing to integrate an SDK.
 By activating Remerge, app developers can re-engage users worldwide to increase retention and boost user lifetime value - by driving purchases, orders, bookings, subscriptions and revenues.

-## Prerequisites
+## Enable the Integration

-In order to enable mParticle’s integration with Remerge you will need your Remerge API Key and Customer ID.
-Please reach out to your contact at Remerge for more information on obtaining these values.
+1. Contact your Remerge account manager to obtain your Remerge API Key and Customer ID.
+2. With the above credential, configure the Remerge audience integration via mParticle's integrations directory.

+## Supported Identities

+### Device Identities

+* Apple IDFA
+* Apple IDFV
+* Google Advertising ID

-## User Identity Mapping
+## Settings

-When forwarding audience data to Remerge, mParticle will send IDFAs and Google Advertising IDs.

-## Configuration Settings
+### Configuration Settings

 Setting Name | Data Type | Default Value | Description
 |---|---|---|---